Karluks: Khitan period

-At the beginning of the 10th century, a tribe related to the Mongols, the Khitans with an admixture of Mongols, founded a vast empire, stretching from the Pacific to Lake Baikal and the Tian Shan, displacing the Turkic population.
+At the beginning of the 10th century, a tribe related to the Mongols, the Khitans, with an admixture of Mongols, founded a vast empire, stretching from the Pacific to Lake Baikal and the Tian Shan, displacing the Turkic population.
 The Khitan language has been classified as para-Mongolic: distantly related to the Mongolic languages of the Mongols.
 Reportedly, the first Gurkhan was a Manichaean.

 Owing to its long sway over China, the ruling dynasty, which the Twenty-Four Histories call the Liao dynasty (916–1125), was strongly influenced by Chinese culture.
-In 1125, a Tungusic people, the Jurchen, allied with the Southern Song, ending the domination of the Khitan.
-The Khitan exiles, headed by Yelü Dashi, a member of the Khitan royal family, migrated to the West.
-The Khitan settled in the Tarbagatai Mountains east of Zhetysu, and their number grew to 40,000 tents.
+In 1125, a Tungusic people, the Jurchen, allied with the Southern Song, ending the domination of the Khitans.
+The Khitan exiles, headed by Yelü Dashi, a member of the Khitan royal family, migrated westwards.
+The Khitans settled in the Tarbagatai Mountains east of Jetisu, and their number grew to 40,000 tents.

 Around 1130 the local Karakhanid ruler of Balasagun asked for their aid against the hostile Kankalis and Karluks.
-The Khitan occupied Balasaghun, expelled the weak Karakhanid ruler, and founded their own state, which stretched from the Yenisei to Taraz.
-They then conquered Kankali and subdued Xinjiang.
+The Khitans occupied Balasagun, expelled the weak Karakhanid ruler, and founded their own state, which stretched from the Yenisei to Taraz.
+They then conquered the Kankalis and subdued Xinjiang.
 In 1137 near Khujand they defeated the Transoxanian Karakhanid ruler Mahmud Khan, who then appealed to their suzerain the Seljuks for help.
 The Kara-Khitans, who were also invited by the Khwarazmians (then also a vassal of the Seljuks) to conquer the lands of the Seljuks as well as in response to an appeal to intervene by the Karluks who were involved in a conflict with the Karakhanids, then advanced to Samarkand.
 In 1141, the Seljuks under Ahmad Sanjar also arrived in Samarkand with his army, but was defeated by the Kara-Khitans in the Battle of Qatwan, after which the Kara-Khitans became dominant in Transoxania.